prebid/prebid.github.io/dev-docs/modules/userId.md

 The User ID module supports multiple ways of establishing pseudonymous IDs for users, which is an important way of increasing the value of header bidding.
 Instead of having several exchanges sync IDs with dozens of demand sources, a publisher can choose to integrate with one of these ID schemes:

-* **Criteo RTUS ID** – fetches a user id by reaching out to Criteo rtus endpoint for each bidder configured.
-The result is stored in the user's browser for 1 hour and is passed to bidder adapters to pass it through to SSPs and DSPs that support the ID scheme.
+* **Criteo ID for Exchanges** –  specific id for Criteo and its partners that enables optimal take rate on all web browsers.
 * **DigiTrust ID** – an anonymous cryptographic ID generated in the user’s browser on a digitru.st subdomain and shared across member publisher sites.
 * **ID5 Universal ID** - a neutral identifier for digital advertising that can be used by publishers, brands and ad tech platforms (SSPs, DSPs, DMPs, Data Providers, etc.) to eliminate the need for cookie matching.
 * **Identity Link** – provided by LiveRamp, this module calls out to the ATS (Authenticated Traffic Solution) library or a URL to obtain the user’s IdentityLink envelope.
 * **LiveIntent ID** – fetches a user ID based on identifiers that are present on the page.
 It calls the LiveIntent Identity Exchange endpoint which resolves the inbound identifiers to a stable ID.
 * **Parrable ID** - an encrypted pseudonymous ID that is consistent across all browsers and webviews on a device for every publisher the device visits.
 This module contacts Parrable to obtain the Parrable EID belonging to the specific device which can then be used by the bidder.
 * **PubCommon ID** – an ID is generated on the user’s browser and stored for later use on this publisher’s domain.
 * **Unified ID** – a simple cross-vendor approach – it calls out to a URL that responds with that user’s ID in one or more ID spaces (e.g. adsrvr.org).